1. Can I apply to the EXCEL program once I am at UCF?

 After completing the MPT, you will receive the results right away via email.
 However, please allow up to 1-2 business days for the results to populate in the UCF system.
 Completion of the UCF MPT will not be reflected in the EXCEL status message, therefore, the status message will remain the same until the EXCEL decisions committee considers the MPT results and updates the message for final admission.
 As the EXCEL decisions committee meets every two weeks, you might not receive a status message update for at least 1-2 weeks after completing the MPT.

 10. I’ve been accepted and confirmed my participation in EXCEL.
 How do I sign up for an orientation?

 Our staff will send an eligibility list of confirmed EXCEL participants to the Office of First Year Experience (FYE).
-Students will then receive an email from a representative in FYE with directions on how to sign up for an EXCEL orientation.
+Students will then receive an email with directions on how to sign up for an EXCEL orientation.
 Please allow 1-2 weeks from the time you have confirmed your interest/acceptance into the EXCEL program to receive this email.

 11. Is it required to attend an EXCEL orientation?
 Can I switch to a different orientation?

 While we do not require our students to come to our orientations, it is strongly recommended.
 If you decide to go to another orientation you might miss EXCEL program specific information.
 Additionally, there will be no face time/interaction with EXCEL staff.
 Attending the EXCEL orientation will give students the opportunity to meet other program students, your advisors, the associate director and director of EXCEL.
 The EXCEL advisors will work with each student to register them for their required EXCEL courses and other courses.
 For students who do not attend an EXCEL orientation, our coordinator will be in touch via email and will pre-register students in the EXCEL required classes.
 If you cannot attend an EXCEL orientation it is important that you let the advisor in charge of your session know upfront that you are also an EXCEL program participant.